nickredding/cordova-plugin-apple-watch-link/README.md

 * **[watchLink message session management](#watchlink-message-session-management).** How watchLink message sessions are managed.
 * **[Communication methods](#communication-methods).** An overview of communication methods supported by the plugin.
 * **[Dictionary message passing](#dictionary-message-passing).** How messages consisting of dictionary payloads are transmitted and received.
+* **[Dictionary message transfer](#dictionary-message-transfer).** How messages consisting of dictionary payloads are transmitted and received in background if necessary.
 * **[Data message passing](#data-message-passing).** How messages consisting of untyped data payloads are transmitted and received.
 * **[User information transfers](#user-information-transfers).** How user information payloads are transmitted, received and managed.
 * **[Application context transfers](#application-context-transfers).** How application context payloads are transmitted, received and managed.